Safwan ibn Umayya: Conversion to Islam

 As the Muslim army surrounded Mecca in January 630, Safwan joined Ikrima ibn Abi Jahl in the final resistance to Muhammad at Al-Khandama.
 There they encountered Khalid ibn al-Walid, who routed them.

 Safwan's wife Fakhita converted to Islam, but Safwan fled to Jeddah, intending to sail to Yemen.
 Before his ship departed, he was intercepted by Umayr ibn Wahb, who presented him with Muhammad's turban and said, "Safwan, do not destroy yourself!
 I have brought you a token of safe-conduct from Allah's Messenger."
 At first Safwan told him to go away, but Umayr persisted, saying, "Your cousin is the most excellent, righteous and forbearing of men.
 His strength is your strength, his honour is your honour, and his dominion is your dominion."
 Safwan replied that he was "in mortal fear" of Muhammad, but Umayr repeated that he was too generous and forbearing to think of killing him, and in the end Safwan agreed to return to Mecca with Umayr.
 Muhammad confirmed that he had indeed granted safe-conduct to Safwan.
 When Safwan asked for two months to consider his options, Muhammad replied that he might have four months.

 A few weeks later, Safwan received a message from Muhammad, asking for the loan of his weapons and armour "that we may fight our enemy tomorrow."
 Safwan asked if Muhammad intended to force him to hand over the weapons; but on being told that it was only a friendly request and that his possessions would be returned, he replied that he had no objection.
 He arranged for the transport of a hundred coats of mail and other weapons for Muhammad's attack on the Hawazin at Hunayn.
 Safwan fought for Muhammad both at Hunayn, during which battle he remarked to his brother, "I would rather be ruled by a man from Quraysh than a man from Hawazin," and at the Siege of Ta'if.

 Soon afterwards Safwan was among the "certain men of eminence" to whom Muhammad gave gifts "in order to conciliate them and win over their hearts."
 Safwan received a hundred camels.
 After Safwan's conversion, his wife Fakhita returned to live with him.

 Later life

 It was said that Safwan "always remained a good Muslim," and he narrated traditions about Muhammad.
 One example occurred when he went to a party hosted by the family of Muhammad ibn Al-Fadl ibn Al-Abbas.
 When the food was served, he said, "Eat the meat with your front teeth, for I heard the Prophet say, 'Eat meat with your front teeth, for it is more appetizing, more wholesome and more enjoyable like that.'"

-However, he did not participate in any of the Islamic military campaigns.
-Nor did he emigrate to Medina but remained in Mecca until his death in 661.
+Safwan participated in Muslim conquest of Syria and served as a commander of a battalion during the Battle of Yarmouk.
+However did not he emigrate to Medina but remained in Mecca until his death in 661.